afourney/hamkit/packages/itu-prefixes/README.md

 ---

 > [!NOTE]
-> `itu_prefixes` is part of the [`hamkit`](https://pypi.org/project/hamkit/) collection of modules.
-You can use it standalone (see below) if ITU prefix functionality is all that you need.
-Alternatively, install the entire collection with `pip install hamkit`.
+> `itu_prefixes` is a _small standalone component_ of [`hamkit`](https://pypi.org/project/hamkit/).
+You can use it by itself (see below) if ITU prefix functionality is all that you need.
+Alternatively, install the entire collection of HamKit modules with `pip install hamkit`.

 ### A simple library to work with ITU call sign prefixes